 5. What is the worst pain you deal with?
 Headaches.
 They.
 Are.
 The.
 WORST.
 Here is what I have learned about how to manage my and my children’s severe headaches (the addendum being that the prolotherapy was not enough to overcome my cervical instability, and I have since gotten the denervation procedure.)

 6. What kind of therapy do you do?
-Of course I spent a few years in Physical therapy, which is where I first learned how to manage EDS, and I go back to see Jen as I need to.
-Right now I see two chiropractors, but neither of them adjust my bones in the traditional sense, because that is bad for people with hypermobility.
-One of them is working with my muscles and fascia through trigger point therapy, dry needling, and cupping.
+Of course I spent a few years in Physical therapy, which is where I first learned how to manage EDS, and I go back to see my PTs as I need to.
+I see a chiropractor, but he never adjusts my bones in the traditional sense, because that is bad for people with hypermobility.
+Rather, he works with my muscles and fascia through trigger point therapy, dry needling, and cupping.
 Our goal is to release the scarring in my fascia that is keeping my muscles weak so they can work optimally: then we go into the gym and we do exercises together using the Janda method.
 We found that my body was “freaking out” with just simple movement and, say, using 10 muscles when maybe only one or two was needed for an action.
 The Janda method is tricking my body into not over compensating, so that I can start to develop true stability, and get my muscles out of exhaustion mode.
-My other chiropractor is doing very innovative work with my nervous system (called DNFT.)
-He believes that our bones become misaligned, because our muscles pull them out of alignment, because our nerves tell them to!
-Most chiros mainly focus on the bones.
-It’s wonderful to find a chiropractor who knows how to work with the muscles.
-But the idea that you have to reset your computer (brain) to stop sending the message to the muscles is fascinating to me, and not only is it extremely gentle therapy, it WORKS.
-I also see a wonderful massage therapist who does myofascial therapy (more sports medicine) not relaxation massage.

 7. What kind of bed do you sleep on?
 A Sleep Number, and I freakin’ LOVE it!
 (I’m a 35 – thanks for asking!)
 My husband likes his mattress much firmer than I do, and I need my firmness exactly as I need it, or I will crawl out of bed on my hands and knees the next morning.
 This bed saved our marriage, and not in a don’t come a knockin’ kind of way…